File uploads

 4. Properly sending files from the client

-(it's client-side problem).
+This is a most problematic part and it's out of scope of graphql-compose (it's client-side problem).
 You must correctly send HTTP request from the client.
 But if you very carefully read graphql-multipart-request-spec, then you should not have any questions.

-Here's an example of proper multipart/form-data
+Here's an example of proper multipart/form-data POST request with

-to exact GraphQL variable- and other keys for
+operationskey for GraphQL request withqueryandvariablesmapkey with mapping somemultipart-datato exact GraphQL variable- and other keys for

-which contains binary data of files
+multipart-datawhich contains binary data of files

 Request via CURL